pingcap/docs-cn/faq/migration-tidb-faq.md

 - You can also increase the limited number of statements in a single TiDB transaction, but this will consume more memory.

+### Why does Dumpling return `The local disk space is insufficient` error when exporting a large table?

+This error occurs because the database's primary keys are not evenly distributed.
+When Dumpling splits the data, some data chunks become excessive.
+Try to allocate more disk space or [contact us](https://tidbcommunity.slack.com/archives/CH7TTLL7P) to get the nightly version of Dumpling.

 ### Does TiDB have a function like the Flashback Query in Oracle?
 Does it support DDL?

  Yes, it does.
 And it supports DDL as well.
 For details, see [how TiDB reads data from history versions](/read-historical-data.md).